Nadxxm/ATM_MACHINE/README.md

-# Created a ATM MACHINE Using Java and OOPS
+# Created a ATM MACHINE Using Java
+and using OOPS , CLASS AND OBJECTS